Children and Young Peoples’ Mental Health Service (CYPMHS) inpatient unit for West Yorkshire

 We consider how trauma is widespread and causal in the development of mental health problems.
 We are committed to reducing the use of restrictive interventions, prioritising trustworthiness and transparency.
 We develop collaborative relationships with young people and our strengths-based approach sees symptoms as understandable attempts to cope with trauma and its consequences.

-Supportive of staff wellbeing and development
+We are supportive of staff wellbeing and development

 It is recognised that work in an inpatient CYPMH service is emotive and challenging and that staff need high quality and ongoing training, supervision and support.
 Staff will also have access to reflective practice that enables effective working, personal and professional development and which promotes staff wellbeing.